Requesting content removals from Google products for legal reasons

 If you see content on a Google product that you believe violates the law or your rights, let us know.
 We’ll review the material and consider blocking, limiting or removing access to it.
 Behaviours like phishing, violence or explicit content may also violate our product policies and qualify for removal from Google products.
 Before creating a request, try to flag the content in the relevant product.

 We aim to provide you with the world’s strongest security and privacy tools.
 Security and privacy matter to us and we work hard to get them right.

 Our Safety Centre helps you and your family stay safe online.
 Visit to find out more and understand how Google helps to protect you, your computer and the Internet from cybercrime.

 Transparency is a core value at Google.

-As part of our efforts to remain transparent, a copy of each legal notice we receive may be sent to the Lumen project for publication.
-Lumen is an independent research project managed by the Berkman Klein Center for Internet & Society at Harvard Law School.
+As part of our efforts to remain transparent, a copy of each legal notice that we receive may be sent to the Lumen project for publication.
+Lumen is an independent research project that's managed by the Berkman Klein Center for Internet & Society at Harvard Law School.
 The Lumen database houses millions of content takedown requests that have been voluntarily shared by various companies, including Google.
 Its purpose is to facilitate academic and industry research concerning the availability of online content.
-Lumen will redact the submitter's personal contact information (i.e. phone number, e-mail, and address).
+Lumen will redact the submitter's personal contact information (i.e. phone number, email and address).

-You can view an example of a Lumen Publication here.
+You can view an example of a Lumen publication here.

 It is Google's policy to comply with notices of copyright infringement pursuant to the Digital Millennium Copyright Act.
-To read more about our copyright policies and the requirements of a complete notice, visit our Copyright Help Center.
+To read more about our copyright policies and the requirements of a complete notice, visit our Copyright Help Centre.